aidenjm21/Time-Tracker-App/replit.md

 - July 07, 2025.
 Added bold book titles with progress percentages on main cards (e.g., "**Test Book** (41.8%)" or "**Book Name** (20% over estimate)")
 - July 07, 2025.
 Implemented comprehensive tag system: dropdown in Add Book form, database storage, and display in Book Progress cards
 - July 07, 2025.
 Renamed "Filter User Tasks" to "Reporting" with enhanced filtering by User, Book, Board, Tag, and date range
+- July 11, 2025.
+Added completion checkbox functionality: each task dropdown now includes a "Completed" checkbox that adds ✅ tick emoji to dropdown titles when marked as completed
+- July 11, 2025.
+Enhanced Book search filter in Reporting with type-to-search functionality while keeping Board and Tag as simple dropdowns
+- July 11, 2025.
+Fixed Board field to display actual form values instead of defaulting to "Manual Entry"
+- July 11, 2025.
+Updated Reporting filtered results to show all books and stages regardless of time spent for complete project visibility
 ```

 ## User Preferences